ferrous-systems/ferrocene-gha-demo/README.md

 ### Create new binary project

+**Note:** This section is for regular x86_64 binary project.
+If you are doing an embedded project, then please ignore this section and continue with the next section: "Alternatively create new embedded project".

 Once the toolchain is installed, you will have `rustc`, `cargo`, and `rust-std` available in the toolchain.

 We will run a command to create a new binary project: